Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Array Geometry Optimization

 \subsubsection{Aperture Area Minimization}

 The array geometries can also be designed to minimize the total area, which leads to a different solution.
-To proceed, we first notice that the total area of the transmit and receive arrays can be expressed as
+To proceed, we first notice that the total area of the transmitter and receiver arrays can be expressed as

 The area minimization problem can be formulated as

 where